bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

     )
 ```

-Now, load in the images and labels:
+Now, load in the images and labels of train and test sets:

 ```python
 # training set